 The Partnership works with cancer patients and survivors, whose perspectives inform the collaborative work taking place, as well as provincial and territorial cancer programs; federal organizations and agencies; national health organizations; and First Nations, Inuit and Métis organizations.

 Opportunities within the Partnership are posted on the Partnership website and publicly advertised as needs arise.
 Additionally, please consider working directly with partner organizations, for example by volunteering with the Canadian Cancer Society or a member organization of the Canadian Cancer Action Network.

 The Partnership is the steward of the Canadian Strategy for Cancer Control.
 This vision to reduce the burden of cancer in Canada was developed over a decade by stakeholders who advocated the federal government for its funding.
-The Partnership opened its doors in 2007 with an initial five year mandate to implement the strategy, and is now in its second five-year mandate ending in 2017.
+The Partnership opened its doors in 2007 with an initial five year mandate to implement the strategy.

 The Partnership is funded by the federal government through Health Canada.
 Funding during the Partnership’s first mandate (2007-12) totalled $250 million; funding for the Partnership’s second mandate, from 2012-17, totals $241 million.
 In March 2016, the federal government announced ongoing funding for the Partnership

 While the Partnership receives federal funding, it operates at arm’s length from government.
-It is accountable to Health Canada through a funding agreement, and the federal government has representation on its Board of Directors.
+It is accountable to Health Canada through a contribution agreement, and the federal government has representation on its Board of Directors.